Maitrisoni1803/hotel_reservation-_analysis/README.md

-# Hotel-Reservation-Analysis-with-SQL
+# Hotel-Reservation-Analysis-with-SQL/PostgreSQL

 ## Overview

-This project showcases an analysis of a hotel reservation dataset using SQL.
-The dataset provides insights into guest preferences, booking trends, and operational factors crucial for the hotel industry.
-Each SQL query is designed to answer specific questions about the dataset, enabling deeper understanding and actionable insights.
+This project focuses on analyzing hotel reservation data using PostgreSQL.
+The goal is to extract meaningful insights related to booking trends, customer behavior, pricing patterns, and market segmentation using SQL queries.

+The dataset was initially imported from a CSV file into PostgreSQL using a TEXT-based staging table to ensure all rows were successfully loaded.
+Since PostgreSQL enforces strict data typing, explicit casting was applied during analysis for numeric and date operations.

+🛠 **Tools & Technologies**
+Database: PostgreSQL
+Client Tool: pgAdmin
+Language: SQL
+Dataset Type: CSV (Hotel Reservation Data)

 ## Dataset Details